Juwan23D/Youtube-Keyword-Analysis/README.md

 # Summary of Insights

 In order to find which keywords brought in the most traffic, we combined the metrics above in GoogleBigQuery with SQL.
-Thus creating new metrics such as Most viewed keyword, Most Liked Keyword, and Top- Liked Comments by Keyword.
+Thus creating new metrics such as Most viewed keyword, Most Liked Keyword, Top Liked Video by Keyword and Top Liked Comments by Keyword.

 # Recommendations & Next Steps